-The Hearing Tribunal finds that the Registrant breached the following provisions of the Documentation Standards: 1.2(a), 1.4(d), 1.4(e) and 1.13, as follows.
+The Hearing Tribunal finds that the Registrant breached the following provisions of the Documentation Standards: 1.2(a), 1.2(f), 1.4(d) and 1.4(e), as follows.

 Standard 1:

 Nurses document the nursing care they provide accurately and in a timely, factual, complete and confidential manner.